aces/Loris/docs/wiki/00 - SERVER INSTALL AND CONFIGURATION/01 - LORIS Install/Troubleshooting.md

 If that does not solve your issue, this could be because the Config table in the database is not pointing to the correct values.
 In this case, follow the following steps.

-1. Check the following values in the Config table via the MySQL backend.
+1. Check that the following values in the Config table are correct via the SQL backend.

    | Name | Label          | Value          |
    | ---- | ----------- | ---------- |